 F2 – F1 =ρ g h2 A – ρ g h1 A

 or =ρ gV

 Here Ah is the volume V of the cylinder and is equal to the volume of the liquid displaced by the cylinder.
 Therefore, ρ g V is the weight of the liquid displaced.
-In equation that an upthrust acts on the body immersed in a liquid and is equal to the weight of liquid displaced, which is Archimedes principle.
+In the equation that an upthrust acts on the body immersed in a liquid and is equal to the weight of the liquid displaced, which is Archimedes law.